Crochet Warm C2C Shawl

 - Ch 4.
 Cluster in first ch-2 sp.
 Ch 1.
 (1 sc.
 Ch 3.
 Cluster.
 Ch 2.
 1 dc) in turning ch sp.
 Turn.

 - Ch 4.
 Cluster in first ch-2 sp.
 Ch 1.
 (1 sc.
 Ch 3.
 Cluster) in next ch-3 sp.
 Ch 1.
 (1 sc.
 Ch 3.
 Cluster.
 Ch 2.
 1 dc) in turning ch sp.
 Turn.
 3 clusters.

 - Ch 4.
 Cluster in first ch-2 sp.
 Ch 1. *(1 sc.
 Ch 3.
 Cluster) in next ch-3 sp.
 Ch 1.
 Rep from * to last turning ch sp.
 (1 sc.
 Ch 3.
 Cluster.
 Ch 2.
 1 dc) in turning ch sp.
 Turn.
 Rep last row until there are 54 clusters in row.
 Fasten off.

 Tip for Doctoring Colours

 Doctoring is my own term.
 I use this term when I have manipulated the yarn for my own benefit.
-With Caron Cakes, I let the yarn come out as is from the yarn ball.
-I ‘doctored’ at the end of the one yarn ball for the benefit of not having an out of place row.
-Refer the next picture.
+With Caron Cakes, I let the yarn come out as it is from the yarn ball.
+I ‘doctored’ at the end of the one yarn ball for the benefit of not having an out of place now.
+Refer to the next picture.

 When using the same two colours, you will notice that there are colours on the very last section of the ball.
 I tend to pull the yarn from the center and crochet letting the colours hit where they are.
 However, the last colour left on the ball I make a judgement call.
 What I do not want is the final colour to be too short that it cannot go all the way around.